kjkasi/EasyNetQWiki/Documentation/Using-Alternative-DI-Containers.md

 But what if you want EasyNetQ to use your container of choice?
 From version 3 the RabbitHutch class provides a static method, RegisterBus, that allows you to register EasyNetQ components in `IServiceRegister`,  which you can implement for any container you want.
 There are several already implemented adapters for [Castle Windsor](https://www.nuget.org/packages/EasyNetQ.DI.Windsor), [Autofac](https://www.nuget.org/packages/EasyNetQ.DI.Autofac), [LightInject](https://www.nuget.org/packages/EasyNetQ.DI.LightInject), [NInject](https://www.nuget.org/packages/EasyNetQ.DI.NInject), [StructureMap](https://www.nuget.org/packages/EasyNetQ.DI.StructureMap), [SimpleInjector](https://www.nuget.org/packages/EasyNetQ.DI.SimpleInjector).

-In this example we are using the Castle Windsor IoC container:
+In this example we are using the Autofac IoC container:

     // register our alternative container factory
     RabbitHutch.SetContainerFactory(() =>